Continuing Education Activity

-Retransplantation should consider on laboratory and clinical basis where there is not a definite improvement despite all efforts.
-Primary cytomegalovirus (CMV) infection in the recipient due to transplantation of a CMV-positive kidney into a CMV-negative recipient can treat with a combination of ganciclovir and CMV-specific immune globulin.
-Cases refractory to immunosuppressive or intravenous antibody can treat with extracorporeal photoimmune therapy to inactivate graft-specific immunoglobulins.
+Retransplantation should be considered on a clinical basis where there is not a definite improvement despite all efforts.
+Primary cytomegalovirus (CMV) infection in the recipient due to transplantation of a CMV-positive kidney into a CMV-negative recipient can be treated with a combination of ganciclovir and CMV-specific immune globulin.
+Cases refractory to immunosuppressive therapy or intravenous antibodies can be treated with extracorporeal photoimmune therapy to inactivate graft-specific immunoglobulins.

-Cytologic examination of voided urine is the simple diagnostic method for the differentiation between allograft rejection and CMV-infection.
+Cytologic examination of voided urine is the simple diagnostic method for the differentiation between allograft rejection and CMV infection.
 IgM anti-CMV antibodies can be detected and confirm the diagnosis of CMV infection.
-Adenovirus nephropathy may mimic allograft rejection and can rule out by PCR of the blood.
+Adenovirus nephropathy may mimic allograft rejection and can be ruled out by polymerase chain reaction (PCR) of the blood.

 Pertinent Studies and Ongoing Trials

-The FTY 720 (fingolimod) is an immunosuppressive agent.
-FTY is highly effective in prolonging graft survival in clinical studies of transplantation.
+Fingolimod (FTY 720) is an immunosuppressive agent that is highly effective in prolonging graft survival in clinical studies of transplantation.
 It is an immunomodulator and differs entirely from traditional immunosuppressants.
 Fingolimod is a new class of drugs named sphingosine 1-phosphate receptor (S1P-R) modulators.
 This drug has shown promising results for the use of other immunological problems such as multiple sclerosis.

 The prognosis of a patient with acute rejection is guarded.
-However, the long-term prognosis is good in individuals with none or little genetical mismatch, for example, twins.
+However, the long-term prognosis is good in individuals with minimal genetic mismatch, for example, identical twins.
 The prognosis in those with acute rejection that are non-genetically related can better with introducing immunosuppressive drugs.
 The prognosis of an autograft is the best and does not require the use of immunotherapy.

-Graft-versus-host disease should suspect after organ transplantation between genetically unrelated individuals.
+Graft-versus-host disease should be suspected after organ transplantation between genetically unrelated individuals.
 It is a complication of organ transplantation and clinically characterized by rash, fever, bloody diarrhea, hepatosplenomegaly, and breathlessness 7 to 14 days after transplantation.
 The rash can progress to exfoliative dermatitis.

 Susceptibility to infection is also a complication of acute rejection that can be a cause of death.
 Infection may be bacterial, viral, fungal, protozoal, or mixed.
 It often relates infection with CMV with graft rejection.